hendrikreimers/one-time-link/README.md

 - **Crawler Prevention**: Prevents crawlers and bots from accessing the one-time URLs, preserving their one-time nature.
 - **Custom Nonce Handling**: Uses CSP with nonce to protect against script injection attacks.
 - **Obfuscation**: The target URL will be obfuscated, to prevent it from being saved in the browsers history.
+- **Notifications**: Optional E-Mail notifications if the ShortURL is hit.
+- **Dot Env File**: Support for .env file for configuration, like notifications.

 ## Usage